Spirit vs Frontier 2026

 Does Spirit or Frontier have more legroom and better seats?

-Standard economy was identical on paper: 28 inches of pitch on both airlines.
+Standard economy was identical on paper: 28 inches (71 cm) of pitch on both airlines.
 This is among the tightest pitch in the US industry.
 Both used slimline seats that maximize fleet density, which is why they could offer the fares they did.
 Frontier still flies this configuration.

 The seats themselves differed slightly in width and padding: